 Habitat and Conservation

-In Missouri, the upland chorus frog tends to live in small patches of woods, forested swamps, and river bottomland forests, especially those close to wetlands.
-They typically remain close to the forested habitat but will cross open agricultural fields to seek breeding wetlands if necessary.
+In Missouri, the upland chorus frog usually lives in small patches of woods, forested swamps, and river bottomland forests, especially near wetlands.
+They typically stay close to wooded areas but will cross open crop fields to seek breeding wetlands if necessary.
 Upland chorus frogs take shelter under leaf litter, under small logs or tree bark lying on the ground, or in small animal burrows during the day.
-This frog is seldom seen outside of breeding season, when they are most active on damp nights when they search for prey.
+These frogs are seldom seen outside of breeding season, when they are most active on damp nights as they search for prey.

 Food